rohmanie55/charts/README.md

 ## 🔒  Security

-If you discover any security related issues, please email alex@renoki.org instead of using the issue tracker.
+If you discover any security related issues, please email alex@renoki.org instead of using the issue tracker